YotamNeeman/Portfolio/README.md

 * Writing and optimizing SQL queries for data retrieval.

-Machine Learning:

-Basic models like regression and classification using Scikit-learn.
+* Knowledge of machine learning models, including regression and classification, using Scikit-learn.

-Databases:

-Working with MySQL and PostgreSQL.

 This repository contains a collection of my notebooks showcasing various projects and analyses.